razor-network/docs-v2/docs/Governance.md

 ## Update governance parameters through proposal

+> **Note**: _Currently, only the parameters associated with inactivity penalties, specifically `Penalty Not Reveal Num` and `Penalty Age Not Reveal Num`, are eligible for updates through a proposal._

 1. Start by visiting the [parameters](https://github.com/razor-network/parameters) repository.
 From there, fork the repository to your own GitHub account.

 2. Navigate to the `mainnet/parameters.json` file in your forked repo.
 Update the necessary parameters according to the guidelines provided in [contributing.md](https://github.com/razor-network/parameters/blob/main/CONTRIBUTING.md).
 Once you've made the changes, initiate a pull request (PR) to the main branch of the original repository.